pulumi/docs/content/docs/guides/crosswalk/kubernetes/control-plane.md

 <div class="cloud-prologue-gcp"></div>
 <div class="mt">
 {{% md %}}
-For users, we created and use a ServiceAccount for cluster administrators with root privileges, and a limited scope `devs` ServiceAccount for general purpose execution of workloads.
+For users, we create and use a ServiceAccount for cluster administrators with root privileges, and a limited scope `devs` ServiceAccount for general purpose execution of workloads.
 Both identities will be tied into Kubernetes RBAC in [Configure Access Control][crosswalk-configure-access].